libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 EDE: 6 "DNSSEC Bogus" "signature too short"
 ~~~

-# Examples of EDNS(0) Presentation Format {#eexamples}
+# Examples of EDNS Presentation Format {#eexamples}

-The following examples shall illustrate the features of EDNS(0) Presentation format described above.
+The following examples shall illustrate the features of EDNS Presentation format described above.
 They may not make much sense and should not appear in normal DNS operation.

 ~~~